ypriverol/os-proteomics/manuscript.md

 Practically, the implementation of this strategy often involves the creation of a private, upstream fork of the OSS code repository.
 New features are then added to the private fork and synced to the OSS version when ready.
 Such a strategy can also be used by academic labs looking to protect new features while preparing for publication, although we would advocate for developing those features in the open, when possible. [can we provide reasoning here?
 I think it might delay progress and issues with commitment to making it public?]
-The open-core model is quite common and in proteomics it is used for ScaffoldDIA from Proteome Software: the open-source core of ScaffoldDIA is EncyclopeDIA [30510204].
-[M: also I believe Scaffold makes use of Comet and X!tandem]
+The open-core model is quite common, and in proteomics it is used for ScaffoldDIA from Proteome Software: the open-source core of ScaffoldDIA is EncyclopeDIA [30510204], the same could be applied to Scaffold with uses two different open source search engines X!Tandem [14976030] and SAGE [37819886].

 ## The role of closed-source software